d-beam/MiniPC-Servercluster_DC-UPS/README.md

-# MiniPC-Servercluster_DC-UPS
-A MCU based DC UPS for a Mini PC Servercluster
+# A MCU based DC UPS for a Mini PC Servercluster